dacarlin/bglb_thermal/paper_draft/ms/paper_draft.md

 In agreement with previous studies, mutants that did not express followed rules broadly consistent with previous work and sequence conservation, such as the large destabilizing effect of any substitution at W407.
 Other mutants that did not express mostly followed well-established observations of destabilizing effects, such as the introduction of proline into an alpha helix (Y166P, Q19P), the mutation of topology-defining/helix-ending proline residues (P329N), mutations to and from glycine (), the introduction of charged residues into the hydrophobic core (A236E, F72H), and extreme small-to-large mutations (A227W).

-It is interesting to note that all the mutations we made in our study to the catalyic nucelophile (E353) and acid-base (E164) polar residues resulted in soluble protein, consistent with the idea that enzymes must trade structural stability for function in placing these two negatively-charged groups less than 5 Å apart (the sole exception, E164G, could be the result of an altered folding trajectory due to the conformational freedom of glycine).
+It is interesting to note that all the mutations we made in our study to the catalytic nucleophile (E353) and acid-base (E164) polar residues resulted in soluble protein, consistent with the idea that enzymes must trade structural stability for function in placing these two negatively-charged groups less than 5 Å apart (the sole exception, E164G, could be the result of an altered folding trajectory due to the conformational freedom of glycine).
 Notable is that all the catalytic knockouts, E164A, E164R, E353A, Y295A, Y295G, except for E164G, where a glycine is inserted in an alpha helix, result in protein that is solubly expressed in our system, supporting the belief that BglB must compromise structural stability to perform its function.

 A novel finding was a nearly three-degree increase in melting temperature by single point mutant N404C.
 The BglB crystal structure reveals a weak hydrogen bond between N404 and the backbone at L402.
 Molecular modeling of N404C predicts the loss of this hydrogen bond to the protein's alpha helix, in which the protein is allowed to repack into more energetically favorable states.

 Similarly, the point mutation W120F resulted in a delta Tm of +1.6 C. The BglB crystal structure indicates a weak hydrogen bond between W120 and the backbone of N163, which could be construed as an unsatisfied polar interaction.
 The mutation to Phe maintains the structural integrity at the mutation site as well as removes the unsatisfied hydrogen bond donor to the neighboring alpha helix.
 The increased stability is then due to destabilization of the unfolded state, which exposes a hydrophobic Phe to bulk solvent.
 It is also worth noting that the mutant W120A results in no soluble protein production after 3 independent attempts, indicating that W120 plays a key role in stabilizing the protein.
 Previous studies have shown a similar increase in stability upon W to Y point mutations [Fulton].
 Analysis of a multiple sequence alignment of 1,554 proteins from the Pfam database reveals approximately equal probability of finding Trp, Phe, or Tyr here, and less than 1% representation of all of the other amino acids combined.
 Thus, the experimental measurements and the evolutionary record agree that W120 plays a key role in stabilizing BglB.
 No major structural changes are predicted via Rosetta modeling.

 Additionally, we have additional information about R240.
-The mutation R240E, which plates a glutamate near the existing glumatate at E222 that forms two hydrogen bonds to R240, placing two negativly-charged residues in close proximity, results in no soluble protein under our experimental conditions after at least 2 repeated attempts to produce and purify the protein, providing evidence for the belief that the mutation R240E is destabilizing.
+The mutation R240E, which plates a glutamate near the existing glumatate at E222 that forms two hydrogen bonds to R240, placing two negatively-charged residues in close proximity, results in no soluble protein under our experimental conditions after at least 2 repeated attempts to produce and purify the protein, providing evidence for the belief that the mutation R240E is destabilizing.
 Whereas Rosetta modeling predicts no change in deltaG (within 1 REU) for this mutation, and example of a mutation that would have been missed using Rosetta.
 However, FoldX assigns a ddG of 3.78, highlighting the importance of a diverse set of estimates chosen by machine learning on experimental data to train algorithms.
 (Mutation R240D, which places a carboxylate only 1.54 A further away, results in a soluble protein.)

 Point mutation E222H had a melting temperature of 34.7 C, a nearly five degree decrease than that of native BglB.
 Previous studies show strong hydrogen bond interaction, 2.6 and 3.1 Å, between E222 and its neighboring R240 residue [cite].
 The introduction of histidine at the mutation site causes the loss of these strong hydrogen bonds as well as the creation of electrostatic repulsion between the partially positively charged and positively charged amino acids.
 The cumulative effect of this mutation results in the protein's decreased stability at lower temperatures.